-1.2 Can the parties be required to undertake mediation before commencing court proceedings?
+1.2 Can the parties be required to undertake alternative dispute resolution before commencing court proceedings?
 Is mediation or arbitration a commonly used alternative to court proceedings?

-No, the parties are not required to undertake mediation before commencing court proceedings.
+No, the parties are not required to undertake alternative dispute resolution before commencing court proceedings.
 Neither mediation nor arbitration is a commonly used alternative to court proceedings.